syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-PDF-in-ASP-NET-Core.md

     //Open the existing PowerPoint presentation with loaded stream. using (IPresentation pptxDoc = Presentation.Open(fileStream))
     {
-        //Convert the PowerPoint document to PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc))
+        //Convert the PowerPoint presentation to PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc))
         {
             //Create the MemoryStream to save the converted PDF.